 The city government is currently aiming to expand its charging infrastructure as per its announced EV policy to increase EV sales to 25% of all new vehicle registrations by 2024.
 Delhi currently has about 70 charging stations in that direction.
 The Delhi government plans to put charging stations at every 3 km radius to support the EV growth envisaged in its EV policy.
 To understand the outlook of the EV users and their needs from public charging, the survey asked the respondents about their experiences of public charging stations.
-The distance of the nearest public charging station from their regular parking spots and waiting time experienced during the most recent visit to a public charging stations within a 5 km radius from their parking locations.
+The distance of the nearest public charging station from their regular parking spots and waiting time experienced during the most recent visit to a public charging station was noted.
+Based on the responses, the survey found that most of the surveyed drivers have public charging stations within a 5 km radius from their parking locations.
 Figure 80 summarises the drivers' responses for the distance of the nearest public charging station from their nearest public charging stations.